sayyidmahboob/3D-Product-Experience/README.md

 - Upload files for additional product customization.
 - Download the resulting product model images by clicking the download button.

-Certainly!
-Here's the converted Markdown version of the installation instructions:

 ## Installation